Sam Cook - Chief Officer

 Ali Macleod - Engagement Officer

-Ali has been working part-time with Healthwatch Salford since November 2020, during which time she has been working on the following projects: setting the priorities for Healthwatch Salford for the coming year; working with Salford City Council on a large project looking at Equipment Services; working with the Northern Care Alliance on a large project looking at Home care services.
-She has also worked on a national project with Healthwatch England on Adult Social Care focussing on putting a face to unmet need.
+Ali has been working part-time with Healthwatch Salford since November 2020, during which time she has been working on the following projects: working with Salford City Council on a large project looking at Equipment Services; working with the Northern Care Alliance on a large project looking at Home care services, and working on a project looking at young people’s mental health services.
+She has also worked on a national project with Healthwatch England on Adult Social Care focussing on putting a face to unmet needs.

-Outside of work, Ali is mum to 3 children, one of whom is in a wheelchair.
+Outside of work, Ali is mum to 3 children, one of whom is in a wheelchair, and also helps care for her mum.
 She is passionate about using lived experience to improve services, and volunteers with the Faculty of Health and Wellbeing at the University of Bolton, working with student nurses to enable them to understand the patient experience.

-In her free time, Ali likes to cycle and to sing, and is a member of 2 local choirs.
+In her free time, Ali likes to cycle and to sing, and is a member of a local choir.

 The following staff members are trained and authorised to act as Enter & View representatives: